DevOps on Google Cloud (GCP): Benefits, Adoption and Implementation

-December 03, 2020 | DevOps | Cloud Management | Google Cloud
+Cloud Management | DevOps | Google Cloud

-DevOps on Google Cloud (GCP): Benefits, Adoption and Implementation
+DevOps On Google Cloud (GCP): Benefits, Adoption And Implementation

 Traditionally, software development has had two sides: the development side and the operations side.
 The former is responsible for writing the code and developing the app.
 The latter is responsible for testing the code in various environments including putting the code into production and then sharing the feedback back with the developers so they can make changes.
 Over the years, this process has become slow and problematic, leading to the rise of a new development philosophy - DevOps.